 Weather plays an important role in prescribed burning.
 Use the best weather information available when planning a burn.
-Check the weather immediately prior to the burn, and be aware of weather changes expected or forecast to occur during the burn.
+Check the weather immediately prior to the burn, and adjust burn execution in response to changing weather conditions.
 Changes in the weather can turn safe burning conditions to hazardous conditions very rapidly.
 If the burn extends more than a couple of hours, have someone off-site check the weather periodically for forecast updates and notify the burn boss of any unexpected or developing conditions.